 Generic Name: ascorbic acid

-Note: This page contains information about the side effects of ascorbic acid.
-Some of the dosage forms included on this document may not apply to the brand name Ascor L 500.
+Note: This document contains side effect information about ascorbic acid.
+Some of the dosage forms listed on this page may not apply to the brand name Ascor L 500.

 For the Consumer

 Applies to ascorbic acid: oral capsule, oral capsule extended release, oral capsule liquid filled, oral granule, oral liquid, oral lozenge/troche, oral powder, oral powder for solution, oral powder for suspension, oral solution, oral syrup, oral tablet, oral tablet chewable, oral tablet extended release, oral wafer

 Other dosage forms:

 Along with its needed effects, ascorbic acid (the active ingredient contained in Ascor L 500) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.